 Required Physical Skills

-- Ability to conduct and participate in meetings at various locations
+- Ability to conduct and attend meetings.

 Salary: Based on experience and qualifications.
 This is a full-time position with benefits.

 Samaritan House is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion or veteran status in employment, services and volunteer opportunity.